Enjoy a characterful stay in this charming Georgian townhouse

 We can also supply a parking permit (£50 deposit) that will allow you to park for free on dozens of car parks across South Lakeland, as well as in Kirkby Lonsdale itself.

-If you’re ready to book a B&B in Kirkby Lonsdale, check out pricing and availability
+If you’re ready to book a Bed & Breakfast in Kirkby Lonsdale, then check our availability and pricing here.

 Visit Kirkby Lonsdale – the jewel of the South Lakes